-When shopping online you might notice, you are not always logged in before placing an order on a website.
-But during checkout, you are given a login (or register) option to proceed with your order.
+When shopping online you might notice that you’re not always logged in before placing an order on a website.
+But during checkout, you are given a login/registration option to proceed with your order.

-- Easy Digital Download
+- Easy Digital Download,

-- Paid Memberships Pro
+- Paid Memberships Pro, etc

 - Allow customers to create an account during checkout

-When you are done, make sure to hit “Save Changes” button at the bottom.
+When you’re done, make sure to hit the Save Changes button at the bottom.

-- You did not set up WooCommerce checkout/cart/shop pages in WooCommerce > Settings > Advanced.
+- You did not set up WooCommerce Checkout/Cart/Shop Pages in WooCommerce > Settings > Advanced.

-If you skipped WooCommerce setup wizard during installation, you can install missing WooCommerce pages by going to WooCommerce > Status > Tools and run the page creation installer.
+If you skipped the WooCommerce setup wizard during installation, you can install missing WooCommerce pages by going to WooCommerce > Status > Tools and clicking on the Create Pages option.